My first book memory

 I returned to school for a master’s in library science.
-As a medical librarian, I guide health care providers, medical students, researchers, patients and families to the best medical and health information.
-Someday research in psychiatry, neurology, genetics, and related fields may lead to a cure for serious mental illnesses.
-I’d like to do what I can to make that day come sooner, rather than later.
+As a medical librarian at UR Medicine, I guided health care providers, medical students, researchers, patients and families to the best medical and health information.
+Someday research in psychiatry, neurology, genetics, and related fields may lead to a cure for serious mental illnesses, and I wanted to do what I could to make that day come sooner rather than later.

 Currently, my readers and I share the best books we can find on my blog, Books Can Save a Life, and I offer personalized book talks/workshops to book clubs, community and senior centers, libraries, and mental health groups.
 I’m writing a mother/daughter memoir about mental illness and the books and authors that kept me company.

 Please feel free to contact me with questions, comments, or to see about guest posting on Books Can Save a Life.
 I love to hear from readers and followers!